-Advertising is a broad field that includes account management, brand strategy and management, copy writing, and media planning, and thus our concentration takes a business and strategic communication approach that addresses targeted messaging across multiple platforms.
+Advertising is a broad field that includes account management, brand strategy and management, copywriting, and media planning.
+Thus, our concentration takes a business and strategic communication approach that addresses targeted messaging across multiple platforms.
 Students will learn to develop strategies to persuade and appeal to an organization or institution's consumers or constituents.
-Electives will provide an opportunity for the student to be introduced to advertising production or to develop complementary interest areas.
-This concentration prepares students for jobs at advertising and public relations agencies, in companies, or with news outlets like newspapers, magazines, and radio and television stations.
-The proposed program requires 54 credits, leaving room for students to pursue minors or second majors in complementary academic areas.
+Electives will allow the student to be introduced to advertising production or to develop complementary interest areas.
+This concentration prepares students for jobs at advertising and public relations agencies, companies, or news outlets like newspapers, magazines, and radio and television stations.
+The program requires 54 credits, leaving room for students to pursue minors or second majors in complementary academic areas.
 Slippery Rock University offers the only stand-alone advertising concentration among the PASSHE schools.

 Why Choose Advertising?

-Slippery Rock University's Department of Communication offers five concentration areas: Converged Journalism, Digital Media Production, Integrated Marketing Communication, Public Relations and a Bachelor of Arts in Communication.
+Slippery Rock University's Department of Strategic Communication and Media offers six concentration areas: Advertising, Converged Journalism, Digital Media Production, Integrated Marketing Communication, Public Relations, and a Bachelor of Arts in Communication.
 Advertising is a strategic communication discipline that attempts to shape the public’s perception of an organization’s products, services, brands, or ideas.
 Advertising is the most visible and easily identifiable part of the marketing communication process.
 It focuses on promoting products, services, brands, companies, people, and ideas through paid media space in newspapers, magazines, broadcast, outdoor, direct marketing, and digital platforms.
-Courses developed for the proposed advertising concentration could potentially be shared across IMC and public relations curricula, thus strengthening both programs.
+Courses developed for the advertising concentration are shared across IMC and public relations curricula, thus strengthening both programs.

 What Will You Learn?